ifoukarakis/ai-notes/README.md

-# AI Agent Notes
+# AI Notes

-> A curated list of awesome things related to AI Agents.
+> A curated list of awesome things related to AI and more.

 ## Agent Frameworks